-- To build community through intentional programming efforts in conjunction with the Resident Assistants and Residence Life Professional Staff in their respective hall. - To act as an advocate on behalf of the hall to improve the living conditions of the living community. - To support and sponsor programs and events between residence halls and campus organizations - Develop leadership, honor diversity, recognize achievement, and promote scholarship, while encouraging involvement among students who reside in the residence halls. - Through fair representation from each hall and open discussion of issues facing students, the Residence Hall Council acts as the voice of students living in the residence halls to Student Senate and University Administration.
+- To build community through intentional programming efforts in conjunction with the Resident Life Staff, including resident assistants, in their respective hall. - To act as an advocate on behalf of the hall to improve the living conditions of the living community. - To support and sponsor programs and events between residence halls and campus organizations - Develop leadership, honor diversity, recognize achievement, and promote scholarship, while encouraging involvement among students who reside in the residence halls. - Through fair representation from each hall and open discussion of issues facing students, the Residence Hall Council acts as the voice of students living in the residence halls to Student Senate and University Administration.